cwiegert/Happy-Hare-RFID-Reader/Readme.md

 # EMU NFC Gate Reader

-Automatic spool detection for the Enraged Rabbit Multiplexer (EMU).
+Automatic spool detection for the Extended Multi-Material Unit (EMU).
 NFC tags on filament spools are detected at each gate and matched to Spoolman spool records via UID lookup.
 Happy Hare's gate map is updated automatically via `MMU_GATE_MAP` — no manual updates and no writing to tags needed.